 You can call the CreateTable operation to create a table based on the specified table schema information.

-# Create a schema for the primary key columns, including the quantity, names, and types of primary keys. # The first primary key column (partition column) is named pk0 and of the integer type. # The second primary key column is named pk1 and of the integer type.
-You can also set the column to the string or binary type. schema_of_primary_key = [('pk0', 'INTEGER'), ('pk1', 'INTEGER')] # Create a tableMeta object based on the table name and the schema of primary key columns. table_meta = TableMeta('SampleTable', schema_of_primary_key) # Create TableOptions.
-Set time_to_live to 31,536,000 seconds (data is cleared automatically when expired), max_version to 3, and max_time_deviation to 86,400 seconds (one day). table_options = TableOptions(31536000, 3, 86400) # Set both the reserved read throughput and reserved write throughput to 0. reserved_throughput = ReservedThroughput(CapacityUnit(0, 0)) # Call the create_table method of the client.
-If no exception is thrown, the operation is successful.
-If an exception is thrown, the operation fails. try: ots_client.create_table(table_meta, table_options, reserved_throughput) print "create table succeeded" # Handle any exception that is thrown. except Exception: print "create table failed."
+# Create a schema for the primary key columns, including the quantity, names, and data types of primary keys. # The first primary key column (partition key) is named pk0 and of the INTEGER type. # The second primary key column is named pk1 and of the INTEGER type.
+You can also set the data type to STRING or BINARY.
+INTEGER is specified in this example. schema_of_primary_key = [('pk0', 'INTEGER'), ('pk1', 'INTEGER')] # Create a table_meta instance based on the table name and the schema of primary key columns. table_meta = TableMeta('SampleTable', schema_of_primary_key) # Create a table_options instance.
+Set time_to_live to 31,536,000 seconds (data is automatically cleared when it expires), max_version to 3, and max_time_deviation to 86,400 seconds (one day). table_options = TableOptions(31536000, 3, 86400) # Set both the reserved read throughput and reserved write throughput to 0. reserved_throughput = ReservedThroughput(CapacityUnit(0, 0)) # Call the create_table method of the client.
+If no exceptions occur, the table is created.
+If an exception occurs, the table fails to create. try: ots_client.create_table(table_meta, table_options, reserved_throughput) print "create table succeeded" # Handle any exception that occurs. except Exception: print "create table failed."

 You can obtain the complete sample code at CreateTable@GitHub.